alanepontesw/big-data-design-systems/README.md

       * Distribuition
         * This is the name given the CDN, which consists of a collection of Edge Locations.
     * What it's mean?
-      * CF can be used to delivery your entire website, including dynamic, static, streaming, and interactive content using a global network of edge locations.
+      * CF can be used to delivery your entire website, including AMI(Amazon Machine Images), static, streaming, and interactive content using a global network of edge locations.
 Requests for your content are automatically routed to the nearest Edge Location, so content is delivered with the best possible performace.
     * Types of Distribuition
       * RTMP:
         * Used for media streaming